 —I’m a robot, dreaming that he is a man, imagining that he is a robot.

 ––If Robot Daddy did not exist, people would have had to create him.

 Melissa Vogt and David Jewell (Vocals), Rachel Fuhrer (Drums), Chad Salvata (Synthesizers), and Sergio R. Samayoa (Bass).

 Electronic Planet Ensemble is a multi-media art collective based in Austin, Texas.
 The first EPE project, Alien Experiments, debuted at The VORTEX in April 1996 and was soon followed by Atomic Experiments and Animal Experiments.
 Other projects in the late 1990’s include InCarNation, The Apocalytes, and The Tetragons.
 Electronic Planet Ensemble roared back to life in 2009 with Artistic Director, Sergio R. Samayoa’s return to Austin.
 The broad spectrum of new work includes the original multi-disciplinary pieces Star Party, Voyager I and the Golden Record, RoBoVoX, The Chimponauts and the Mechanical Phantom, Viper Vixens of 2012, Planet of the Mermaids, Surfin’ U.F.O., and SPACEMAN:DADA:ROBOT.
 For two decades, Electronic Planet Ensemble has shaped the fabric of experimental multi-media art in Austin.

-Produced in association with The VORTEX.
-This project is funded and supported in part by VORTEX Repertory Company and by the Cultural Arts Division of the City of Austin Economic Development Department.
+Funded and supported in part by VORTEX Repertory Company and by the Cultural Arts Division of the City of Austin Economic Development Department.